VHS Revival delves into the murky recesses of censorship hysteria

 Peeping Tom (1960)

-Peeping Tom’s lurid depiction of sexually motivated murder did not sit well with critics, and although the movie has since been reconsidered as a seminal classic, the verbal backlash it inspired at the turn of the 1960’s would have a colossal impact on Powell’s U.K. career, one that would see him ostracised from the filmmaking community.
+Peeping Tom’s lurid depiction of sexually motivated murder did not sit well with critics, and though the movie has since been reconsidered as a seminal classic, the verbal backlash it inspired at the turn of the 1960s would have a colossal impact on Powell’s UK career, one that saw him ostracised from the filmmaking community.
 In the first instance of slasher-related censorship, the Italian Committee for Theatrical Review rated the movie VM16: not suitable for persons under 16 years of age.